-CD-499 Research in Child Development
+CD-499 Research in Child Development (1.00-3.00 cr.)

-(Fall and Spring, Course Offered Every Year) In conjunction with a faculty mentor, the student will develop and conduct a research project investigating topics and questions in Child Development.
+In conjunction with a faculty mentor, the student will develop and conduct a research project investigating topics and questions in Child Development.
 This course will provide an introduction to research methods in social science and child development.
 The research experience will culminate in a paper and presentation.
 Open to junior and senior majors and others by permission of the instructor.
 May be repeated for a total of six credit hours.
 A research proposal form completed by the student and faculty mentor is required for registration.
 Instructor's consent required.
 Prerequisites: CD-234, CD-334, BK-337.